What Happens If Your Home Insurance Lapses? Consequences & How to Fix It

 What happens to my mortgage if my home insurance lapses?

 Your mortgage agreement requires continuous homeowners insurance.
-If your policy lapses, your insurer will notify your lender.
-The lender may then purchase force-placed insurance on your behalf — a policy that protects only their financial interest, not yours — and charge the premium to your escrow account.
+If your policy lapses, your insurer will notify your lender, who may then purchase force-placed insurance on your behalf and charge the premium to your escrow account.
+This policy protects only their financial interest, not yours, and is typically much more expensive.
 In extreme cases, repeated or lengthy lapses can be considered a mortgage violation and could risk foreclosure.

 How do I reinstate home insurance after a lapse?

 Contact your insurance company as soon as possible and ask if reinstatement is available.
-Many insurers offer a reinstatement window of 30–60 days.
+Many insurers offer a reinstatement window of 30 to 60 days.
 You'll likely need to pay the overdue premium, submit a no-loss statement confirming no claims occurred during the gap, and potentially undergo a home inspection.
-If your insurer won't reinstate you, begin shopping for a new policy immediately — every additional day without coverage makes your situation worse.
+If your insurer won't reinstate you, begin shopping for a new policy immediately, because every additional day without coverage makes your situation worse.

 Compare Home Insurance Plans in Ohio